top of page

 by Arthur Bakuriani

 Since 2022, it has become significantly more difficult to protect wildlife in Russia.
 International environmental organisations (including Greenpeace and WWF) and Western charities have been banished or banned.
-The activity of the high-level hunting lobby has increased: bills on winter hunting of hibernating bears and rare species of animals are being promoted.
+The activity of the high-level hunting lobby has increased.
 The authorities are incentivising the harvesting of marine mammals.
 Russian animal defenders actively and with some success continue to fight for animal rights while in Russia, despite pressure from the authorities and the threat of repression.

 by Zakhar Marzhanov